Skip to main content

 illustration-of-teardrop-in-a-pcb-layout.jpg

-During the drilling process, there is a possibility of misalignment of the drill bit which removes too much copper from the junctions of a via pad and PCB trace causing the possibility for a broken trace connection or too thin of a connection.
+During the drilling process, there is a possibility of misalignment of the drill bit, which removes too much copper from the junctions of a via pad and PCB trace, causing the possibility of a broken trace connection or too thin a connection.

-In such cases, a teardrop shape can increase the manufacturer’s tolerance of drill in the pad which can help reduce the rejection count in the production.
+In such cases, a teardrop shape can increase the manufacturer’s tolerance of drilling in the pad, which can help reduce the rejection count in production.

 An annular ring plays a critical role in PCB design and manufacturing.
 Hence, it’s a good practice to make sure all your annular rings are carefully crafted.

-Designing for manufacturing is the key to success.
-The free Better DFM is an online tool that checks your design for manufacturability.
-When using this tool, you can go to “Advanced Options “and choose what you need to check for in your annular rings.
+When using this tool, you can go to “Advanced Options” and choose what you need to check for in your annular rings.
 You now have several options:

 1. Tangency is the default option.
 If you are willing to accept tangency on pads in your manufactured board, the Better DFM will look for a minimum of 5 mil (0.005″) annular ring width in your design.